Prevent Contamination with a Reliable Bearing Seal

 Seals can also be contact or non-contact by design.
 With a non-contact seal, there is no contact with the bearing’s inner ring.
 Conversely, a contact seal is designed to contact the bearing’s inner ring with the lip of the seal.

-Choosing the best seal depends on the bearing application and environment.
-Contact seals, although they produce more friction, provide a better seal against fluids or small contaminants, like dust.
+Choosing the best industrial bearing seal depends on the bearing application and environment.
+Contact seals, while producing more friction, provide a better seal against fluids or small contaminants, like dust.
 Non-contact seals, on the other hand, are preferable for clean, heavy-duty environments, such as aggregate.

 Within the SuperTac II Sealing system, the grease-packed radial labyrinth with a grease-purged axial labyrinth creates a practically impermeable web of protection against contamination, resulting in a longer bearing life.